“The moon and sun are travelers through eternity.

 This event is a restart of a lovely, monthly gathering that was held for several years, back before there was Covid and Trump descended the golden escalator.
 The event is held on the last Sunday evening of each month.

-It’s a laid-back evening where everyone brings a dish, or something to drink, or a story, or all three, or none of the above.
-We usually mingle and eat for the first thirty (or so) minutes and then share stories.
+It’s a laid-back evening where everyone brings a dish, or something to drink, or a story, or all three, or none.
+We usually mingle and eat for the first 30 (or so) minutes and then share stories.

 *An important point – there is no obligation to share a story.
 Feel free to come and enjoy the night, the food, and the community without telling a story.

-The GPTC will bring a veggie entree, and also contribute something to drink.
-The meals often ended up being quite wonderful – the magic of potluck.
+The GPTC will provide a vegetarian entree and something to drink.
+The meals often end up being quite wonderful – the magic of potluck.
 (Super busy?
-Store bought food is perfectly welcome, or just a bottle of wine, or non-alcoholic drink .)
+Store bought food is perfectly welcome, or just a bottle of wine, or a non-alcoholic drink.)

 We would love to see you.
-It’s always a good way to end the weekend and the month.
+It’s always a good way to end the weekend and close out the month.

 Finally, there is no obligation to come to them every month.
-Please just come if you’re free, and no worries if you can’t make it – we’ll have one on the last Sunday of each month.
+Please just come if you’re free, and no worries if you can’t make it – we’ll always have another one!

-We are grateful that this year, the Stories of O is supported in part by a grant from the Omaha Community Foundation.
+We are grateful that this year, the Stories of O is supported in part by a grant from the Omaha Community Foundation Neighborhood Fund.

 Yates is located at 32nd and Davenport.